AnuarOrozco/WeatherApp_AAO/README.md

 2. **Geolocation API**:
    This API is used to convert the user’s input (location name) into geographical coordinates (latitude and longitude) required to fetch the weather data.
    [Geolocation API Documentation](https://open-meteo.com/en/docs/geocoding-api)

-## Conclusion

-The **WeatherApp** provides a simple yet functional interface for users to check the weather in different locations.
-By using external APIs, the application integrates real-time data and allows for dynamic updates based on user input.
-This project was developed as part of the **Software and Network Engineering** program at the **Universidad del Valle de México (UVM)** to demonstrate skills in API integration, Java programming, and graphical user interface development.